 While malware and phishing attacks have evolved over time and are constantly becoming more and more sophisticated, there are ways to protect your data from them.
 Here are three best practices to observe no matter the size of IT infrastructure needed in your company or organization, that will help safeguard your business.

-Install a strong firewall
+Install a Strong Firewall

 A firewall can help prevent unauthorized access to your network by monitoring access attempts and allowing or rejecting them.
 Firewalls are flexible in the sense that you can choose how stringent or lenient you want it to be in terms of limiting access.
 There are different kinds of firewalls, each serving a particular purpose and offering different protection levels.
-An MSP with deep experience with these technologies, as well as your specific industry, can be an excellent resource.
-Firewalls basically work to block unauthorized traffic to your network based on various factors including IP address, location and any other custom parameters that you may choose.
+An MSP possessing deep experience with these technologies, as well as your specific industry, can be an excellent resource.
+Firewalls basically work to block unauthorized traffic to your network based on various factors including IP address, location, and any other custom parameters that you may choose.
 Without a firewall, your network is essentially open, exposed to any one on the web, which puts you at serious risk.

-Invest in antivirus software
+Invest in Antivirus Software

 Antivirus software programs identify viruses and other malicious attachments that cybercriminals may use to gain entry into your system or network.
 Make sure you invest in a good antivirus software and update it regularly so it can protect you against newer versions of malware that crop up with time.
-Be wary of consumer grade programs.
+Be wary of consumer-grade programs.